isomerpages/psd-psw/index.md

             @ OCBC Square, Singapore Sports Hub
           link_text: Sign up now!
           link_url: https://www.csc.sg/sportsday/
-  - infobar:
-      title: PUBLIC SERVICE WEEK
-      id: infobar
-      description: The annual Public Service Week celebrates the work of the Singapore Public Service, and inspires officers to live out the values and ethos of the Service.
-      subtitle: about
-  - infopic:
-      title: PUBLIC SERVICE WEEK
-      subtitle: about
-      id: infopic
-      description: The annual Public Service Week celebrates the work of the Singapore Public Service, and inspires officers to live out the values and ethos of the Service.
-      image: /images/PSW_2024_tagline.png
-      alt: Image alt text
   - infopic:
       title: Theme for 2024
       id: infopic